-Adding to the 'judgement day' interpretation of the game is the fact that all of the zone bosses (except for Sugar and the Queen) are named after descendants of Noah.
+The Batter is a deity deciding that creation is corrupt and deciding to end it all.Adding to the 'judgement day' interpretation of the game is the fact that all of the zone bosses (except for Sugar and the Queen) are named after descendants of Noah.

 - Alternatively, the Batter is just the emissary of this deity.
 You, the player, are the angel guiding his steps, and the deity itself is the one who "assigns" you to the Batter.
 Mortis Ghost, maybe?

-The room seems to imply the three were good friends at the start, and most of Dedan's cruelty is towards the Elsens.
-Perhaps seeing his friend try his best to please them, only for the Elsens to reject them due to their own paranoia, and watching him descend into madness due to his best efforts getting (unintentionally) thrown back on his face, embittered him against them.
+It was Japhet's madness that made Dedan the jerk he is in-game.The room seems to imply the three were good friends at the start, and most of Dedan's cruelty is towards the Elsens.
+Perhaps seeing his friend try his best to please them, only for the Elsens to reject them due to their own paranoia, and watching him descend into madness due to his best efforts getting (unintentionally) thrown back in his face, embittered Dedan against them.
 Perhaps he now thinks trying to be nice to the unappreciative morons that reduced one of his only friends to a violent madbird isn't something he's gonna do, and takes his rage out on his employees.

-He is freeing himself of all internal stress (Zone 1), worries (Zone 2), desires (Zone 3), and dependence (The Room).
+The game takes place within the Batter's mind as he achieves mental purity.He is freeing himself of all internal stress (Zone 1), worries (Zone 2), desires (Zone 3), and dependence (The Room).

-When wandering the purified zones (1, 2, and 3), the piece heard in the background is called "Not Safe."
+When all of the zones have been purified, you can hear the Elsens' cries for help.When wandering the purified zones (1, 2, and 3), the piece heard in the background is called "Not Safe."
 The piece consists of whispering, desperate thumping and cries for help.
 During the game, Enoch mentions that without him, the citizens of the zone will fall into an eternal nothingness.
 It could be speculated that these cries for help are the Elsens lost in this nothingness and are desperate to escape, instead of them just disappearing.

 The plot of the game is based around Batter's battle with and descent into possible schizophrenia.